Tony Rivers: Harmony Grass

+Session work

+He started to do session work and performed many cover versions on the Top of the Pops records.
+He recalled performing the vocals of Alvin Stardust, Donny Osmond, Johnny Rotten, and at one point having to replicate the vocal harmonies of "Bohemian Rhapsody" by Queen.
+Rivers later said of working on Top of the Pops records: "You had to do three songs in three hours, then you were out of there", and of having to imitate Johnny Rotten: "Johnny Rotten sounded like Norman Wisdom to me, so that’s how I did it."

-Rivers' works with Cliff Richard came in the mid 1970s after he received a phone call from Bruce Welch, the rhythm guitarist for Richard's backing band The Shadows.
-He sang and arranged with/for Cliff Richard throughout the 1970s up to the late 1980s, going on world tours and assisting with the production of recordings for Richard during that period, including arranging the harmonies and singing backing vocals on hits such as "Miss You Nights" and "Devil Woman".
+Rivers' work with Cliff Richard came in the mid-1970s after he received a phone call from Bruce Welch, the rhythm guitarist for Richard's backing band The Shadows.
+He sang and arranged for and with Cliff Richard throughout the 1970s up to the late 1980s.
+He went on world tours and assisted with the production of recordings for Richard during that period, including arranging the harmonies and singing backing vocals on hits such as "Miss You Nights" and "Devil Woman".

-Rivers later worked on recordings and hits for musicians as diverse as Steve Harley, Shakin' Stevens, Sheena Easton, Soft Machine, UFO, Pink Floyd (The Final Cut), The Who and others.
-He is the voice of West Ham United F.C. for their hit version of "I'm Forever Blowing Bubbles" and the voice leading the Whatever Happened to the Likely Lads? theme.
+He later worked on recordings and hits for musicians as diverse as Steve Harley, Shakin' Stevens, Sheena Easton, Soft Machine, UFO, Pink Floyd (The Final Cut), The Who and others.
+Rivers also appeared as a vocalist and/or composer on records released by Mike Hugg, Dan McCafferty, Jackie Wilson, Maxine Nightingale, Ralph McTell, Al Stewart, The Alan Parsons Project, Brian Bennett, Linda Lewis, Kirby Gregory, Tarney/Spencer Band, Bernie Marsden, Danny Kirwan, Bryn Haworth, Dana Rosemary Scallon, Partners in Crime, Strangeways, Jeff Beck, Nick Heyward, Roger Daltrey, Mark Wirtz, The Shadows, Graham Bonnet, Autumn, and Annie and the Caldwells.

+He was the voice of West Ham United F.C. for their hit version of "I'm Forever Blowing Bubbles" and the voice leading the Whatever Happened to the Likely Lads? theme song.

+Rivers sang backing vocals for Elton John when John performed at Live Aid in 1985.

-Rivers sang on the 2005 Saint Etienne album, Tales from Turnpike House, performing harmonies with his son Anthony Rivers.
-His autobiography, I'm Nearly Famous (The Tales of a Likely Lad) was published in 2019.
+Rivers sang on the 2005 Saint Etienne album Tales from Turnpike House, performing harmonies with his son Anthony Rivers.
+His autobiography, I'm Nearly Famous (The Tales of a Likely Lad), was published in 2019.

-Personal life
+Personal life and death

+Rivers married his wife, Pat, in 1966, who died in 2019.
+They lived in Spain at some point.

-Rivers now has Alzheimer's disease and has lived in a care home since 2024.
+Rivers suffered from Alzheimer's disease and moved into a care home in 2024.
+He developed sepsis in February 2026, and was transferred to hospital, where he died a month later died on 30 March 2026, aged 85.